 The City does not reimburse anyone’s loss of wages for having to appear in court, nor does the City pay for parking.

 - I have been in a car accident; who is going to pay my damages and/or injuries?

 City courts only determine whether or not the ticketed person is in violation of a City Ordinance.
 The City Judge neither determines fault nor determines who is responsible for any damages or injuries caused by the accident.

 - Will the ticket and/or accident be counted against me on my driving record?

 The State of Tennessee, Department of Safety, (not the Courts) ultimately decides whether or not a ticket from an accident results in points being assessed against the defendant’s driving record.
 In all other cases, the manner in which the ticket is handled or decided determines whether the ticket will count against the defendant’s driving record.

 Kenya Hooks, Chief Prosecutor

-Hooks is a member of the Tennessee Bar Association, National Bar Association, Memphis Bar Association and National Black Prosecutors Association.
-She has previously served as a board member of Krysalis and The Beale Street Strategic Planning Committee.
-She is currently a board member of Neighborhood Preservation Inc. She has actively mentored youth through the Memphis City Schools Connect Program, Peer Power, Junior Achievement and The Links, Incorporated.
+Hooks is a member of the Tennessee Bar Association, National Bar Association, National Black Prosecutors Association and the Memphis Bar Association.
+She has previously served as a board member of Krysalis, Inc. and Benevolence First, Inc. She currently serves as board secretary for Neighborhood Preservation, Inc. and sits on the boards of The Benjamin Hooks Institute for Social Change at The University of Memphis and Dress for Success Memphis.
+She has actively mentored youth through the Memphis City Schools Connect Program, Peer Power and Junior Achievement.